ShaneGannon/GE1Assignment/README.md

 Was fascinated with the fibonacci sequence and how it is seen in nature through phyllotaxis.
 I wanted to use this kind of maths sequence to create visuals.
 Firstly after coding the sequence and attaching it to a game object (seen in and commented out in phyllotaxis.cs).
 I then played around with different variable values to see what looked cool.
-I then layerd these and created my own gradiants and colours in unity to use on them.
+I then layered these and created my own gradients and colours in unity to use on them.
 These layered sequences are seen in the SelfDrawer Game Object.

 After creating the self drawing object i wanted to create a 3d tunnel.
-I did this by
+I did this by creating some new phyllotaxis shapes and increasing the z position with the camera anchored behind.
+This creates the 3d tunnel effect.
+I also messed around with putting the same visualiser shapes into the tunnel and the results were very cool.

+finally i wanted to add some audio visualisation to the project.
+Firstly i read in audio data and broke them down into 512 smaples and then broke them down into 8 frequecy bands.
+This allowed me to make 8 visualisers with nice height and range.
+I also added a buffer to make them move more smoothly.
+I then combined these 3 elements using timers to enable and disable GOs and scripts to create a performance with the song.
+I was sadly not able to implement all the things i wanted but am very happy with what i achieved and hope to continue this work and apply it to my own DJing.

 What you are most proud of about the assignment?

+The performance at the end.
+As a DJ i love performing and even though its only a 2/3 minute performance of visuals its cool to think that 'wow i created that'.
+This bodes well for the future where i hope to do a lot more projects like this one for my own professional use.